ohollmen/crudrest/README.md

 (e.g. arrays of child objects) are not officially supported for now (actually Sequelize has ways to cope with this, so stay tuned).

 Also the pre-hook mechanism is not supported yet (in other words JSON data payload cannot be currently preprocessed).
+Sequelize however has some built-in mechanisms for this (and these are likely to work with no crudrest support).

 ### GET (single entry or multiple)